As an Amazon Associate I earn from qualifying purchases. It helps me keep the website going. Thank you for your support.

 Like many pottery terms, the word slip can be used variously by different potters and artists.
 For example, some potters use the terms slip and slurry interchangeably.
 Other potters are talking about a specific, relatively thick kind of slip when they refer to slurry.

-None the less, it seems clear that regardless of what terms are being used, the use to which slip is being put, will determine what consistency and ingredients are needed.
+Nonetheless, it seems clear that regardless of what terms are being used, the use to which slip is being put will determine what consistency and ingredients are needed.

 The short answer to the question, what is slip in pottery, is that slip can be used for joining pieces of clay together, decorating and protecting pottery pieces, and for slip casting.
-However, each of these functions will have their own different slip recipes.
+However, each of these functions will have its own different slip recipes.

 Regardless of how closely the recipe is followed, using slip is a little like baking and you are never 100% sure of what will come out of the kiln when a piece has been fired.
 This is part of the beauty and appeal of making pottery, each piece is unique and surprising.